 , Actress, Playwright, Educator, and Arts Advocate; Bloomfield, NJ

 Hana S. Sharif, Artistic Director; Repertory Theatre of St. Louis, St. Louis, MO

-Harold Steward, Producing Co-Executive Director; The Theater Offensive, Boston, MA
+Harold Steward, Executive Director and Cultural Strategist; The Theater Offensive, Boston, MA

 Back to top

-Raymond Bobgan specializes in working through an ensemble process to create new performances that are bold, multilayered and highly physical.
-Raymond’s work has been seen in Romania, Brazil, Denmark, Serbia, Turkey, The United Kingdom and Canada.
-Under his leadership, CPT has eliminated significant debt, run consistent operating surpluses, and completed a $7 million capital campaign.
-This financial advancement was a result of mission-focused programming including a strong emphasis on supporting new works and local artists, a bold aesthetic vision and CPT’s educational and engagement programs.
-For CPT, Raymond initiated the STEP program, a job training theatre program for low-income teens, Y-Haven Theatre Project which engages homeless men in writing and performing theatre, and Teatro Publico de Cleveland.
+Raymond Bobgan (he/they) specializes in working through an ensemble process to create new performances that are bold, multilayered and highly physical.
+Raymond’s work has been seen in Romania, Brazil, Denmark, Serbia, South Korea Turkey, The United Kingdom and Canada.
+Under his leadership since 2006, CPT has eliminated significant debt, run consistent operating surpluses, and completed a $7 million capital campaign.
+This financial advancement was a result of mission-focused programming including a strong emphasis on supporting new works and local artists, social justice, a bold aesthetic vision, and CPT’s educational and engagement programs..
+For CPT, Raymond initiated Teatro Público de Cleveland Cleveland’s first Latinx theatre group and Masrah Cleveland Al Arabi مسرح كليفلاند العربي one the nation’s only theatre groups focused on Arabic-speaking communities.
 Raymond was the first theatre artist to receive a Cleveland Arts Prize in 2014.
-In 2015 Raymond received Equality Ohio’s Ally Award and more recently received the Governor’s Award for the Arts in Ohio.
-He currently serves on the executive committee of the National New Play Network and is Board Chair of The Gordon Square Arts District CIC Board.
+Raymond also received Equality Ohio’s Ally Award and Cleveland’s Transgender Day of Remembrance’s Illumination Award for Cisgender Ally of the Year.
+He is also a recipient of the Governor’s Award for the Arts in Ohio.
+He is a former President of the Board of National New Play Network and is Board Chair of The Gordon Square Arts District.

 Back to top